 This is a difficult question to answer as there is a small minority of PFS patients who have reported anecdotally that they have developed PFS only after quitting finasteride.
 Other PFS patients anecdotally report PFS symptoms while using finasteride that get worse after quitting the drug.
 However, the 2017 PeerJ study (Persistent erectile dysfunction in men exposed to the 5α-reductase inhibitors finasteride or dutasteride) conclusively determined that the risk of developing PFS increases with increased duration of use.
 We just don’t have enough knowledge yet to know which risk is greater, but we know for sure that the risk of developing PFS increases with increased duration of drug use.

 There is evidence indicating that the longer someone takes finasteride, the higher the risk of developing PFS.
 Additionally, although the drug is eliminated from the blood relatively quickly (half-life 4.8 to 6 hours), it remains active for much longer because it irreversibly binds to (and blocks the normal functioning of) the target enzyme 5-alpha-reductase (half-life 30 days).
 After finasteride is discontinued, the body must produce new 5-alpha-reductase molecules to replace the ones that were inactivated by the finasteride.
 In other words, the biological effects of finasteride ensure a relatively slow tapering of the “drug effect” over about 30 to 60 days, even if you stop the drug cold turkey.
 All these factors would indicate that tapering off finasteride offers no advantage compared to abruptly stopping the drug.
 On the other hand, there are reports of people developing PFS within a few days of stopping finasteride.
 This would suggest that tapering might be a safer approach.
 The bottom line is that no one knows if tapering off is safer than abruptly discontinuing the drug.
-But we do know for sure that once someone develops PFS, their symptoms typically increase in severity in proportion to the length of time they took finasteride.
+Anecdotally, many PFS patients report that their sexual symptoms gradually increase in severity over time while taking finasteride.

 A: Yes.
 Like finasteride, dutasteride (brand name Adovart) is a 5-alpha-reductase inhibitor that has a similar chemical composition.
 We have received many reports of PFS-like symptoms from dutasteride patients.
 Additionally, the World Health Organization’s VigiBase database of adverse reactions to dutasteride paints an epidemiological profile similar to that of finasteride.